Vatican Is Training More Priests In Exorcism Rites, As Requests For The Procedure Are On The Increase

 “As faith is in decline, there may be more people who open themselves up to the reality of evil,” he says.

-If you’ve seen the film The Exorcist, you know, as the fictitious Father Damien Karras explains to Chris MacNeil, that getting an exorcism isn’t simply a matter of asking for one.
+As the fictitious Father Damien Karras explains to Chris MacNeil in the The Exorcist, getting an exorcism isn’t simply a matter of asking for one.
 There’s a process, and the priest performing the rite is at once tasked with collecting the evidence of a demonic possession, then with ruling out other causes for the afflictions of the person who is purportedly demon-possessed; mental illness being at the top of that list.

 Or as Father Lambert explains it, it’s his job to be a skeptic.